ken-tune/cloud-watch-for-marklogic/IllustratedHOWTO.md

 <img style="width:100%;padding:5px" src="img/subscription-confirmation.png" alt="subscription confirmation"/>

-We can have a the alarms in the AWS console – I have 31 alarms set up.
+We can have a look at the alarms in the AWS console – I have 31 alarms set up.

 <img style="width:100%;padding:5px" src="img/alarms.png" alt="alarms"/>